PetCaseFinder

 Plain-English summary

-A 10-year-old male Shih Tzu and a Yorkshire terrier from the same home both had severe itching caused by a skin mite called Sarcoptes scabiei.
-They were treated with a medication called ivermectin, given both by mouth and as an injection, but after 35 days, the mites were still present, and their skin condition got worse.
-This suggested that the mites were not responding to the ivermectin treatment.
-However, when they were given a topical treatment called fipronil, the itching quickly and completely went away.
-This case is notable because it shows that some cases of canine scabies may not respond to ivermectin.
+A 10-year-old male Shih Tzu and a Yorkshire terrier both had severe itching due to a skin condition caused by mites (Sarcoptes scabiei, also known as scabies).
+They were treated with ivermectin, a common medication for this issue, but it didn't work, and their condition got worse.
+After switching to a topical treatment called fipronil, both dogs saw their itching disappear quickly and completely.
+This case highlights that some cases of scabies may not respond to ivermectin as expected.

 Abstract